ofekshulberg/ofekshulberg/README.md

 Self taught coder, loves challenges, riddles and solving problems.

-As well as my very nice technical skills I have impressive soft-skills that usually help me get to the position of the Go-To-Guy at any job I have.
+As well as my very nice technical skills, I also have impressive soft-skills,

+that usually help me get to the position of the Go-To-Guy at any job I have.

 Looking for a chance to show my worth.